 Doctoral degree: The highest award a student can earn for graduate study.
 The doctoral degree classification includes such degrees as Doctor of Education, Doctor of Juridical Science, Doctor of Public Health, and the Doctor of Philosophy degree in any field such as agronomy, food technology, education, engineering, public administration, ophthalmology, or radiology.
-For the Doctor of Public Health degree, the prior degree is generally earned in the closely related field of medicine or in sanitary engineering.

-Double major: Program in which students may complete two undergraduate programs of study simultaneously.
+For the Doctor of Public Health degree, the prior degree is generally Double major: Program in which students may complete two undergraduate programs of study simultaneously.